-And Martha's latest release is available online via the following buttons:
+The book is available at fine books stores and for online purchase via the following buttons:

-Thanks, Martha, for visiting with us and telling us about your novel.
-Readers, Martha has offered to give a copy of her book to the winner of our drawing on Saturday, June 5.
-To enter, leave a comment for Martha, below.
+Thank you, Martha, for visiting with us and telling us about your novel.
+Readers, Martha has offered to give a signed copy of her book to the winner of our drawing on Monday, June 4.
+To enter, leave a comment below in answer to Martha's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.